samestrin/advanced-console-log/README.md

 const ACL = require("advanced-console-log");
 ```

-Get a _single_ instance of the ACL (recommended), setting your custom configuration options.
+Then you can get a _single_ instance of ACL (recommended), created with your custom configuration options.

 ```js
 const logger = ACL.getInstance({